fifth-postulate/alloy/workshop/guide/src/time/challenge-fourteen.md

 If you are an experienced Java programmer, you may be able to spot the bug straight away.
-But let's go through the exercise of modeling this problem in Alloy and see if we can find the bug that way.
+But let's go through the exercise of modeling this problem in Alloy and see if we can find the bug without prior knowledge.

 ### What does this code mean?

 If you are not familiar with Java and its concurrency primitives, here is a small recap of the most important concepts:

-- Every Java object implicitly has an associated mutex and condition flag.
+- Every Java object implicitly has an associated mutex and condition flag (a "monitor" in Java parlance).
 - `synchronized` makes sure that the method runs atomically: this implicitly acquires and releases the mutex, so that no 2 `synchronized` methods of the same object will execute at the same time.